Knowledge base

 - It is recommended not to create "

-" but next to it, by creating the folder at the root of your hosting. - These folders actually exist on the server, but you are not required to connect via FTP to manage them.
+v2" in a subfolder of "web" but next to it, by creating the folder at the root of your hosting. - These folders actually exist on the server but you are not obliged to connect via FTP to manage them.

-To find information about the folder where your site is stored:
+To find the information about the folder in which your site is stored:

 - Click here to access the management of your product on the Infomaniak Manager (need help?).